BioDT/beehave-go-r/README.md

 - [ ] Complete visualisation of experiment results based on the user defined reporters
 - [ ] Shiny App
 - [ ] More examples
+- [ ] Compiled packages for Windows and MacOS